vkum29/pov/react/redux.md

 * TO be applied in application where we need stack of current and previous state of application.

-Redux applicaiton components
+Redux application components

 ## Action - Event Directory ~ similar to FLUX

 - These events are sent to reducers for handling
 - Action are triggered mostly from Components

 ## Reducers - State creator

 - Handles actions
-- Creates new data to repersent state
+- Creates new data to represent state
 - Forward this new data to store.
 - In flux reducers doesn't exist and store does this job too.
 - There is main reducer which simply dispatches events to each reducers creating new state.